wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 Tags: JW Player, Video, Flash, LongTail Video, RTMP, Playlists, Audio, Image, HTML5 Requires at least: 2.8.6
 Tested up to: 3.0.1
-Stable tag: 1.2.3
+Stable tag: 1.2.4

 This module is provided by LongTail Video Inc.  It enables you to configure and embed the JW Player for Flash for use on your WordPress website.

 == Description ==

 <strong>NOTE: </strong> There have been issues for some users regarding file permissions.
 The JW Player Plugin for WordPress writes some data to local files.
 WordPress makes the wp-content folder available for this purpose.
-Specifically the JW Player Plugin for WordPress stores the JW Player and your custom players in the wp-content/uploads folder.
-For tips on how to make sure this folder is writable please refer to http://codex.wordpress.org/Changing_File_Permissions.
+Specifically, the JW Player Plugin for WordPress stores the JW Player and your custom players in the wp-content/uploads.
+For tips on how to make sure this folder is writable please refer to http://codex.wordpress.org/Changing_File_Permissions.  <em>If you are still having issues with the plugin please contact us with the details so that we can help you</em>.

 The JW Player Plugin for WordPress makes it extremely easy to deliver video through your WordPress website.
 This plugin has been developed by LongTail Video, the creator of the JW Player, and allows for easy customization and embedding of the JW Player in your WordPress posts.
 It provides support for all of the player's configuration options, including skins, plugins and the LongTail Video AdSolution.